How to Create an Effective Reverse Logistics Plan

 How does reverse logistics work?

 The reverse logistics process begins after the sale of a product.
-It is typically initiated by a customer or a vendor who is dissatisfied with a product or no longer has use for it.
+Typically, a customer or vendor initiates it when they are dissatisfied with a product or no longer find it useful.
 The steps required for a return to be successful will vary greatly by industry.
 Depending on the industry and product, the responsible party will arrange for the transportation of the item back through the supply chain.
-This includes sending shipping labels, packing materials if necessary, or scheduling a local pickup for oversized or bulky items.
+This includes sending return labels, packing materials if necessary, or scheduling a local pickup for larger or bulky items.

 Why create a reverse logistics plan?